 Holding Hands is a parenting programme in Buckinghamshire.
 It was set up to help children develop and manage their feelings in a more effective way.
 The programme is for parents and carers with children between 2 and 5 years of age; who want support coping with their child’s challenging behaviour.
 The programme is managed by the Educational Psychology Service in partnership with Buckinghamshire Children's Centres

 Holding Hands helps children develop positive behaviours and relationships through supported play experiences.
 It also helps to build parent/carer confidence in managing their child’s behaviour.
 It is only available for families who live within Buckinghamshire and are not accessing other home visiting services.

 The primary concern for the child should be behaviour, not speech and language, medical or complex learning needs.
 If the child has additional needs other than behaviour then a request for another service may be more appropriate.

-The Holding Hands programme was developed as part of the doctoral research of Dr Shami Rait, Senior Educational Psychologist, Buckinghamshire County Council (the research has been published)
+The Holding Hands programme was developed as part of the doctoral research of Dr Shami Rait, Senior Educational Psychologist, Buckinghamshire County Council.